CloudSlang/docs/yaml_overview.rst

 Mappings (maps) are a set of key/value pairs.
 Each key and value is separated be a colon (``:``).
 The colon must be followed by a whitespace character (space or newline).
-The value can be a scalar (string/number) value a newly indented mapping or sequence.
+The value can be a scalar (string/number) value, a newly indented mapping or sequence.

 **Example: a CloudSlang step's navigate key is mapped to a mapping of results and their targets**